-A minimum of 35% of any new development of ten or more dwellings or sites of 0.5ha or more must be affordable housing, as defined by the NPPF, except within the AONB where a threshold of five houses or more will apply.
+A minimum of 35% of any new development of ten or more dwellings or sites of 0.5ha or more must be affordable housing, as defined by the NPPF, unless it is clearly demonstrated to the satisfaction of the local planning authority that this would make the scheme unviable.
+In such cases, alternative on-site provision and/or an off-site financial contribution may still be required.
+In the AONB a threshold of five houses or more will apply.
 Such housing must be designed to be indistinguishable from market housing and distributed throughout a site.